fibbojs/fibbo/docs/api/3d/classes/FGLTF.md

 #### Description

-Set the scale of the model.
+Set the scale of the component.

 #### Inherited from